 Take five minutes to absorb one of the best classic comedy movies

-The late, great Gene Wilder would have been on this list with any number of the best comedy movies of all time.
+The great Gene Wilder, unfortunately no longer with us, could have easily secured a spot on this list with several of his comedic masterpieces.
 He gifted the world a treasure trove of comedy as a writer, director, and performer.

-The fact that this one is black and white, almost fifty years old, and still making us guffaw is a testament to the script that Mel Brooks and Gene Wilder wrote.
+The fact that this one is black and white, almost fifty years old, and still making us guffaws is a testament to the script that Mel Brooks and Gene Wilder wrote.

 The performances alternate between deadpan and melodramatic.
 A true testament to Mr. Brooks, who did it on screen and in the theater.

-The situation in this comedy is one that is perfect for satire.
-Making light of Mary Shelley’s 100 year-old monster tale seems like a no-brainer because of this film.
+The situation in this comedy is perfect for satire.
+Making light of Mary Shelley’s 100-year-old monster tale seems like a no-brainer because of this film.

 If you are only permitted to see one Mel Brooks or Gene Wilder film, Young Frankenstein is the film to see.
 The dialogue is quick and clever and never forces the laugh.